Princess Marie Louise of Schleswig-Holstein: Early life

 Marie Louise was born on 12 August 1872 at Cumberland Lodge in Windsor Great Park.
 By birth, she was member of the House of Schleswig-Holstein-Sonderburg-Augustenburg.
 Her father was Prince Christian of Schleswig-Holstein-Sonderburg-Augustenburg, the third son of Duke Christian of Schleswig-Holstein-Sonderburg-Augustenburg and Countess Louise of Danneskjold-Samsøe.
-Her mother was Princess Helena of the United Kingdom, the fifth child and third daughter of Queen Victoria and Prince Albert of Saxe-Coburg-Gotha.
+Her mother was Princess Helena of the United Kingdom, the fifth child and third daughter of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
 She was baptised on 18 September 1872.
 Her godparents were Emperor Franz Joseph of Austria and Queen Marie of Hanover.

 Her parents resided in the United Kingdom, and the Princess was considered a member of the British royal family.
 Under Royal Warrant of 15 May 1867, the children of Prince and Princess Christian were to be styled "Highness".
 From her birth in 1872 therefore Princess Marie Louise was styled Her Highness Princess Marie Louise of Schleswig-Holstein, albeit only in the United Kingdom.
 She was known to her family as "Louie".

 She was a bridesmaid at the 1885 wedding of her maternal aunt Princess Beatrice, to Prince Henry of Battenberg.

 Marriage

-On 6 July 1891, Marie Louise married Prince Aribert of Anhalt (18 June 1866 – 24 December 1933) at St. George's Chapel in Windsor Castle.
-Aribert was the third son of Frederick I, Duke of Anhalt, and his wife, Princess Antoinette of Saxe-Altenburg.
+On 6 July 1891, Marie Louise married Prince Aribert of Anhalt (18 June 1866 – 24 December 1933) at St George's Chapel in Windsor Castle.
+Aribert was the fourth son of Frederick I, Duke of Anhalt, and his wife, Princess Antoinette of Saxe-Altenburg.
 The bride's first cousin, the German Emperor Wilhelm II, had been instrumental in arranging the match.

 Though contemporary sources did not directly suggest it was a cause of his marriage dissolution, a number of contemporaries and subsequent historical accounts suggest Aribert was bisexual or homosexual, and some have suggested an indiscretion with a male attendant was the catalyst for the dissolution and that the marriage had never been consummated.
 The marriage was annulled on 13 December 1900 by his father.
 Marie Louise, on an official visit to Canada at the time, immediately returned to Britain.
 According to her memoirs, she regarded her marriage vows as binding, so she never remarried.